top of page

 Feeding

 Before planting, enrich the soil with organic matter such as compost to improve it's fertility and drainage.
 Sweet Peas are hungry feeders so it's a good idea to feed them every couple of weeks until they set seed with omething like liquid seaweed.
 Then once the buds start to form feed with a high potassium fertilizer such as Tomorite.
+Sweet Peas prefer slightly alkaline soil with a pH level around 7.0.

 Providing Support